icopy-site/awesome/docs/awesome/awesome-python-typing.md

 - [Adding type hints to urllib3](https://sethmlarson.dev/blog/2021-10-18/tests-arent-enough-case-study-after-adding-types-to-urllib3) - Tests are not enough: Case study adding type hints to urllib3.
 - [Adam Johnsons Blog](https://adamj.eu/tech/tag/mypy/) - Adam Johnson blogs about typing practices.
 - [ParamSpec Guide](https://sobolevn.me/2021/12/paramspec-guide) - Newly released feature in `PEP612` allows you do a lot of advanced typing things with functions and their signatures.
+- [Static Typing Python Decorators](https://rednafi.github.io/reflections/static-typing-python-decorators.html) - Accurately static typing decorators in Python is an icky business.
+The wrapper function obfuscates type information required to statically determine the types of the parameters and the return values of the wrapped function.

 ## Communities